communityus-branch/developerportal/pages/platforms/windows.md

 ### CameraDetector

 Using a webcam is a common way to obtain video for facial expression detection.
 The CameraDetector can access a webcam connected to the device to capture frames and feed them directly to the facial expression engine.
 The constructor of the <code>CameraDetector</code> class expects the camera ID, the number of frames to capture per second and the number of frames to process per second.

 ```
 CameraDetector(int cameraId=0, double cameraFPS=15, double processFPS);
 ```

 An instance of the <code>CameraDetector</code> can also be created without any parameters.
 In this case, the detector connects to the first camera on the device list and assumes the capture frame rate to be 15 frames per second.

 ```
 CameraDetector();
 ```

 In addition to all of the methods common between all of the detectors, methods are available to set the camera ID.
 The camera ID must be a positive number:

 ```
 void setCameraId(int cameraId);
 ```

 The capture frame rate can also be set or reset.
 The frame rate must be a positive number greater than zero (0):

 ```
 void setCameraFPS(double cameraFPS);
 ```

 ### VideoDetector

 Another common use of the SDK is to process previously captured video files.
 The <code>VideoDetector</code> helps streamline this effort by decoding and processing frames from a video file.
 Like the <code>FrameDetector</code>, the constructor accepts a parameter for processing frames per second.
 This parameter regulates how many frames from the video stream get processed.
-During processing, the <code>VideoDetector</code> decodes and processes frames as fast as possible and actual processing times will depend on CPU speed. <a href="#Appendix I">Appendix I</a> includes a list of recomended video codecs that are compatible with the detector.
+During processing, the <code>VideoDetector</code> decodes and processes frames as fast as possible and actual processing times will depend on CPU speed.
+Please see [this list]({{ site.baseurl }}/supportedvideoformats/) of accepted file types and recommended video codecs that are compatible with the detector.

 ```
 VideoDetector(double processFPS);
 ```

 Once the detector is started, the processing begins by calling the process function, the path to video file you are processing is passed in as a parameter:

 ```
 void process(String path);
 ```

 To stop the processing, the stop method can be used, however it is best to only call this method once video processing has completed.

 ```
 void stop();
 ```